cbrnr/python-intro-short/07-Strings/07-Strings.md

 From the data type categorization we have just discussed, only `list`, `bytearray`, `dict`, and `set` are mutable &ndash; all other types are immutable.

 For example, let's see what immutable means for an `int` object.
-First we assign the name `a` to the immutable `int` object `2`:
+First, we assign the name `a` to the immutable `int` object `2`:

 ```python
 >>> a = 2
 ```

 The `id` function returns the unique ID of a Python object.
-This is just a number, but if two objects have different IDs we know that they are two different objects.
-Conversely, if two objects have identical IDs we know that they are really only one and the same object.
+If two objects have different IDs, we know that they are two different objects.
+Conversely, if two objects have identical IDs, we know that they are really only one and the same object.

 ```python
 >>> id(a)